 If you or someone you love struggles with a gambling addiction, they may need help from friends, family, and professionals.
 Gambling addiction will negatively impact every aspect of life if ignored.

 In this article, we’re taking a look at the stages of gambling addiction as well as how to overcome the addiction.

 Stages of Gambling Addiction

 While it isn’t as often discussed as other forms of addiction are, gambling addiction affects a significant number of people in the United States.
-While some people can enjoy going to the casino as an occasional recreation, other people find themselves trapped in the net of a gambling addiction.
+While some people can enjoy going to the casino as an occasional recreation, others find themselves trapped in the net of gambling addiction.

 The following are the phases of gambling addiction to be aware of and avoid.

 This is the part of gambling that gets many people hooked.
 Someone with consistently bad luck at gambling is getting off easy, as winning sparks the addiction.
 During the winning phase of gambling addiction, the player gets a taste of what it is like to make that easy money.
 With the smiling face of Lady Luck – or, in some cases, considered skill – on the gambler’s side, it becomes easy to rationalize the idea of putting in more funds to continue the profitable streak.
 Loan offers are considered short-term deals for making the most of the windfall, and pulling money out of savings for gambling purposes is considered an investment.

 An adage states that “what goes up must come down.”
 This is painfully true for those with a gambling addiction.
 The high of winning is almost guaranteed to be followed by the equal-and-opposite experience of a losing streak.
 By the time this inevitable phase occurs, those who have been swept away by the winning phase of the process may find themselves owing a large amount of money to those lenders or may find that too much money has been invested in the gambling to make this month’s bills.